• Home

 Aman uses audio-visual methods to capture and present the lived experiences of individuals within Kent’s Sikh communities.
 By taking photos, videos, and audio recordings, she documents the nuanced expressions and environments that text alone cannot convey.
 These methods are important because they bring the research to life, making the findings more accessible and engaging for a wider audience.
 Audio-visual content can foster a deeper emotional connection and understanding, helping to highlight the personal stories and cultural contexts that shape perceptions of mental health.
 This approach not only enriches the research but also amplifies the voices of the community members, ensuring their perspectives are authentically represented.
 Aman is a photographer and trained in video production on Adobe Software, DaVinci Resolve and Final Cut Pro.

 Addressing complex issues like injustice can be challenging to communicate, but for Aman, poetry offers a more accessible and concise medium to convey these ideas.
-It also allows her to draw inspiration from her roots in Sikhi and Punjabi literature, where poetry is a revered form of expression.
+It also allows her to draw inspiration from her roots in Sikhi and Panjabi literature, where poetry is a revered form of expression.

 Main Supervisor: Professor Lisa Dikomitis